RaindropGS: A Benchmark for 3D Gaussian Splatting under Raindrop Conditions: Abstract

 \section{Abstract}

 3D Gaussian Splatting (3DGS) under raindrop conditions suffers from severe occlusions and optical distortions caused by raindrop contamination on the camera lens, substantially degrading reconstruction quality.
-Existing benchmarks typically evaluate 3DGS using synthetic raindrop images with known camera poses (constrained images), assuming ideal conditions.
-However, in real-world scenarios, raindrops often interfere with accurate camera pose estimation and point cloud initialization.
-Moreover, a significant domain gap between synthetic and real raindrops further impairs generalization.
+Existing benchmarks mainly rely on synthetic raindrop datasets with known camera poses (constrained images), assuming ideal conditions.
+However, in real-world scenarios, raindrops severely hinder accurate pose estimation and point cloud initialization, while the large domain gap between synthetic and real data further limits generalization.
 To tackle these issues, we introduce \textbf{RaindropGS}, a comprehensive benchmark designed to evaluate the full 3DGS pipeline—from unconstrained, raindrop-corrupted images to clear 3DGS reconstructions.
-Specifically, the whole benchmark pipeline consists of three parts: data preparation, data processing, and raindrop-aware 3DGS evaluation, including types of raindrop interference, camera pose estimation and point cloud initialization, single image rain removal comparison, and 3D Gaussian training comparison.
-First, we collect a real-world raindrop reconstruction dataset, in which each scene contains three aligned image sets: raindrop-focused, background-focused, and rain-free ground truth, enabling a comprehensive evaluation of reconstruction quality under different focus conditions.
-Through comprehensive experiments and analyses, we reveal critical insights into the performance limitations of existing 3DGS methods on unconstrained raindrop images and the varying impact of different pipeline components: the impact of camera focus position on 3DGS reconstruction performance, and the interference caused by inaccurate pose and point cloud initialization on reconstruction.
+We first collect real-world paired 3D scenes, each containing three aligned image sets: raindrop-focused, background-focused, and rain-free ground truth.
+These real-world data enable reliable evaluation of reconstruction quality under different focus conditions.
+Building on this foundation, our benchmark estimates camera poses and initializes point clouds from raindrop-corrupted images, followed by raindrop removal for 3D Gaussian optimization.
+This setup enables end-to-end evaluation of how errors accumulated across the 3DGS reconstruction pipeline affect the final reconstruction quality under real-world raindrop interference.
+Through comprehensive experiments and analyses, we reveal critical insights into the performance limitations of existing 3DGS methods on unconstrained raindrop images and quantify the impact of individual pipeline components.
 These insights establish clear directions for developing more robust 3DGS methods under raindrop conditions.